valorumdata/cmdc.py/README.md

 - `covid_historical`: Same as the covid table, but with an additional `vintage` column that tracks the date the data was accessed.
 - `demographics`: A dataset that incorporates baseline information about the different U.S. geographies.
 Includes data such as total population, fraction of the population over 65, fraction of individuals who are uninsured, etc...
 - `economics`: This dataset includes information about the state of the economy in different geographic areas.
-- `counites`: Reference table with basic information about us counties
-- `states`: Reference table with basic information about us states

 ### Data keys